You’ll gain real world skills to offer employers and graduate schools the skills they want.

 Final semester internship can be completed in any location (approval required).

-This program will prepare you for many career opportunities in this fast growing field.
-It has a strong health science emphasis, as well as opportunities to participate in hands-on learning, leading to a fulfilling career educating others on healthy lifestyles and disease prevention.
+This program will prepare you for many career opportunities in the fast growing healthcare field.
+It has a strong health science emphasis, as well as numerous opportunities to participate in hands-on learning, leading to a fulfilling career educating others on healthy lifestyles and disease prevention.

-The Health Promotion program has a strong health science emphasis, will also offering an array of interdisciplinary work in natural sciences, psychology, education and communication.
-In addition to classroom learning, you will have the opportunity to work with organizations in the community and participate in a 12 credit internship.
-This allows you to develop the ability to gain skills in assessing health needs, planning, implementation, evaluation and management of programs.
+The Health Promotion program has a strong health science emphasis, while also offering an array of interdisciplinary work in natural sciences, psychology, exercise science and communication.
+In addition to classroom learning, you will have the opportunity to work with organizations in the community and participate in a three 12 credit internship.
+This allows you to gain skills in assessing health needs, planning, implementation, evaluation and management of programs.

 Students must first gain general admission to the University of Charleston prior to acceptance into the Bachelor of Science in Health Promotion.

 To progress in the program and graduate students must pass their required courses with a C or better and meet the institutional academic requirement of maintaining a minimum cumulative 2.0 GPA to remain in good academic standing.
-The Health Promotion major consists of 120 credit hours that include a combination of major courses (60 credits), core courses (30 credits), elective credit course (3 credits), and liberal learning outcome courses (27 credits).
+The Health Promotion major consists of 120 credit hours that include a combination of major courses (43 credits), core courses (29 credits), elective credit courses (18 credits), and liberal learning outcome courses (30 credits).

 Download the course catalog for complete details.